The Differences Between Self-Publishing vs Traditional Publishing For Authors

 Hopefully?
 Yes, because business is always about risk and return and doubly so in publishing.

-But perhaps only by those authors who understand how to set-up, operate and promote self-publishing as a profitable business.
+But perhaps only those authors who understand how to set-up, operate, and promote self-publishing as a profitable business.

 You get what you pay for in publishing

 An author asked me this question recently, and I tried to help.